Print

 (Chicago, Ill.)

 Dimitri Azar is an internationally recognized ophthalmic surgeon and a leader in basic science and clinically related vision research.
 He has made significant contributions to the treatment of corneal diseases and to advances in refractive surgery through mathematical analyses and applications of advanced optics.
 His basic science research on matrix metalloproteinases in corneal wound healing and angiogenesis has been continually funded by the National Eye Institute R01 award since 1993.
 Azar has authored more than 400 scientific articles and book chapters.
 He is the editor of 14 books in ophthalmology and holds 15 patents.
-He has been named one of The Best Doctors in America or recognized among Castle Connolly’s Regional Top Doctors in America annually since 1994.
+He has been named one of the best doctors in America and recognized among Castle Connolly’s Regional Top Doctors in America annually since 1994.
 Azar has received multiple leadership awards also, including the 2009 Lans Distinguished Award and the University of Illinois at Chicago Scholar Award.

 (Sydney, Australia)